 Think of an Olympic athlete, they put themselves through hell and you should realize that strenuous exercise is often used to break people and punish people so, why are the outcomes so different?
 Believe or not your dog works just like we do!
 The outcome of being exposed to pain both psychological and physical is dependent on the individuals understanding of the situation.
 This could be discussion all it own but, the point is that if you have the right mental, physical and genetic assets you can put yourself through hell and come out smiling.
 If any of these aforementioned fail you the outcome it not good.

 Punishment true punishment is base on the same principal.
 Make it so painful that the dog never wants to do that again.
 It is funny that in conditioning this is called a positive punishment.
 So, much for positive only training right 🙂 Punishment has the same flaws as aversion but, on a smaller scale.
 A correction or redirect can be a simple as changing the direction of travel.
 Far more conducive to learning.

 There are far more effective methods.
 Aversion Therapy is really just using a painful stimulus which is a kind of punishment.

-Seems simple right, but that is what I love about psychology.
-If you allow your dog to avoid a situation you are removing a stimulus that causes your dog stress.
-Since you removed or subtracted something that is a negative reinforcement this is old school to me because the important part is that to an anxious and/or aggressive dog it is a great reward or positive reinforcement (gaining relief from stress or anger).
-So the truth is that you have to make being in the anxiety/anger provoking situation more of a positive reinforcement then avoidance.
-Believe me, aversion therapy is no more of a path to accomplishing this then is punishment.
+So the truth is that you have manage the emotional state or drive .. safe calm.. then teach.
+Believe me, aversion therapy is no more of a path to accomplishing anything of use just like training based on punishment.
 You can see why Motley and I had to move beyond these old school dog training ideas that were “borrowed” from old, old psychological studies.
 Right up there with the old saying :